mt-digital/UncMod/README.md

 ## Quickstart: run the model

+Our analysis is based on running ensembles of models initialized with systematically varied uncertainty and other parameters. a

 ## Advanced: run computational experiments on a Slurm cluster

-For this project, we used the [Sherlock cluster at Stanford University]() to run our simulations at scale.
-We considered
+For this project, we used the [Sherlock cluster at Stanford University](https://www.sherlock.stanford.edu/) to run our simulations at scale.

+### scripts/run_trials.jl

 ## Tests